 For point 2, maybe you have a tight budget on hardwood, and none of the options in your budget look how you want.
 There’s a chance with a little creativity and DIY skills, you can buy a cheap wood, spend a little on stain, and give the wood a more luxurious look.

-One final important note on stain: only certain woods can be stained, so you should make sure yours can before buying.
+One final important note on the stain: only certain woods can be stained, so you should make sure yours can before buying.
 One of the most popular woods for stain is oak, but you can read more on hardwood staining here.

-Other important wood specifications
+Other design specifications

-So far we’ve talked about the wood species, finish and stain, but you’ll probably run into about 5-10 more design specifications.
+So far we’ve talked about the wood species, finish and stain, grade, thickness, but you’ll probably run into about 5-10 more design specifications.
 Most of these won’t have a big impact on the performance of your wood, but can make a big difference in how your wood looks.

 It’s good to know your options.
 After all, you’re living with the floor you choose for over a decade.